Robyn Schafer, PhD, MEd, MSN, CNM, CNE, IBCLC, FACNM

 Education & Training

-• Doctor of Philosophy (Nursing Science), Vanderbilt University
+• Doctor of Philosophy (PhD), Nursing Science – Vanderbilt University

-• Master of Science in Nursing (Nurse-Midwifery), Yale University
+• Master of Science in Nursing (MSN), Nurse-Midwifery – Yale University

-• Master of Education (Policy, Planning, and Administration), Boston University
+• Master of Education (MEd), Policy, Planning, and Administration – Boston University

-• Bachelor of Arts (Cultural Studies and Journalism), Boston University
+• Bachelor of Arts (BA), Journalism and Cultural Studies – Boston University

 Recent Research Activities/Funded Projects

-* Reproductive Training and Education Initiative, New Jersey Division of Consumer Affairs, $5,000,000
+• Reproductive Training and Education Initiative.
+New Jersey Division of Consumer Affairs.
+Supporting statewide reproductive health education for advanced practice providers and students.

 Recent Publications